Introducing the guest artists for the 2023/24 Stars for Saskatchewan Concert Series Season!

 Friday, January 19/24 at 7:30pm

 Have you heard the buzz?
 Brass takes on a fresh shine with dynamic performance and fresh, stimulating interaction, as classics you know and love are reinterpreted through trumpet, horn and trombone.
 With a knack for creating engaging concerts which appeal to a wide audience, Buzz Brass is establishing itself as an adept Canadian brass quintet.
-The group has taken top awards at the Prix Opus (Opus Awards) and the Association Québécoise de l’industrie du disque (ADISQ) and the Trille Or Awards, and were among the Top 10 Picks at the Edinburgh Fringe Festival | The History of Music.
+The group has taken top awards at the Prix Opus (Opus Awards) and the Association Québécoise de l’industrie du disque (ADISQ) and the Trille Or Awards, and was among the Top 10 Picks at the Edinburgh Fringe Festival | The History of Music.
 Capable of transporting audiences from familiar classical masterworks to peppy ragtime-era tunes through to the jazz of Gershwin and a dreamy, poetic treatment of Satie’s Gymnopédie No. 3, Buzz Brass has collaborated with established symphony orchestras including those of Gatineau, Winnipeg, Quebec City and Ottawa’s National Arts Centre Orchestra.
 This is brass at its best, delivered with intelligence, whimsy and skill.

 prairiedebut.co